JC Velten

 All little things that add up.
 I wonder whether I'd see more kindness and less ranting if their product team was given the mandate to code the company's purpose into the product.
 I can bet you they would invent amazing new features - they have a fantastic engineering team - that would bring the company's "world where everyone has a neighborhood they can rely on" closer to reality ...and make it attractive to GenZ, who have, arguably, never heard about Nextdoor.

 In her NYT interview, Sarah Friar says that, "What I love about a neighborhood is it brings people back together with a collective purpose."
-Please make Nextdoor more of a tool to facilitate that, and less of a Facebook for places.
+Please make Nextdoor more of a tool to facilitate that, and less of a Facebook for places dominated by angry people.

 We do not sell your info to anyone for any reason.
 See our Privacy Policy.